torrocus/blog/_posts/2021-12-07-ruby-performance-vs-data-structure.md

 ## Changing the data structure

-An example from the beginning can be written like this:
+The example from the beginning can be written like this:

 ```ruby
 # [3,4,3,1,2]